xavier-oc-programming/email-subject-generator/README.md

 ## 3. Core concepts

 **T5 (Text-to-Text Transfer Transformer).** T5 frames every NLP task as a text-in → text-out problem.
 For subject generation the input is `"generate subject: <email body>"` and the target is the subject line.
-The model was pre-trained by Google on 750 GB of text, giving it strong general language understanding before fine-tuning on email data.
+The model was pre-trained by Google on 750 GB of text, giving it strong general language understanding before fine-tuning on domain-specific data.
 T5-small has 60M parameters — large enough to produce coherent output, small enough to train in under an hour on a laptop.

 **Encoder-decoder attention.** Unlike an LSTM, which compresses the entire input into a single fixed-size vector before decoding, T5's decoder attends to every encoder token at every generation step.
-This means a subject line about "Q3 budget" can directly reference the words "Q3" and "budget" in the input body rather than relying on whatever survived the compression bottleneck.
+This means a subject line about "Q3 budget" can directly reference the words "Q3" and "budget" from the body rather than relying on whatever survived a compression bottleneck.

-**Temperature and decoding strategy.** At low temperatures (≤ 0.6) the model uses beam search — it explores multiple candidate sequences and returns the highest-probability one.
-This produces conservative, safe subject lines.
-At higher temperatures it switches to nucleus (top-p) sampling with p=0.92, which draws from the most probable tokens until their cumulative probability reaches 0.92.
-This produces more varied, creative output.
-The five suggestions span the range so the user can pick the tone they need.

 **Fine-tuning vs. training from scratch.** Pre-training a model like T5 requires thousands of GPU-hours.
-Fine-tuning adapts the pre-trained weights to a specific task in a fraction of the time — here, 3 epochs on 13,774 email/subject pairs.
-The model already understands English grammar and professional language from pre-training; fine-tuning teaches it the email subject-line domain specifically.
+Fine-tuning adapts pre-trained weights to a specific task in a fraction of the time — here, 3 epochs on 13,774 email/subject pairs in under 30 minutes.
+The model already understands English grammar and professional language; fine-tuning teaches it the email subject-line domain.

+**Temperature and decoding strategy.** At low temperatures (≤ 0.6) the model uses beam search — it explores multiple candidate sequences and returns the highest-probability one, producing conservative, predictable subject lines.
+At higher temperatures it switches to nucleus (top-p) sampling with p=0.92, drawing from the most probable tokens until their cumulative probability hits 0.92, producing more varied output.
+The five suggestions span the range so the user can choose the tone they need.

-**LSTM baseline (kept in notebook).** The original encoder-decoder LSTM is retained in the notebook for direct comparison.
-It compresses 200 characters into a single `[h, c]` context vector — a fundamental bottleneck that attention resolves.
-The comparison makes the quality gap concrete: the LSTM produces plausible but generic output regardless of the input; T5 produces body-grounded suggestions.
+**LSTM baseline.** The original encoder-decoder LSTM (kept in the notebook) uses a character-level vocabulary and compresses 200 input characters into a single `[h, c]` context vector — a fundamental bottleneck that attention resolves.
+Running both on the same inputs makes the quality gap concrete: the LSTM produces plausible but generic phrases regardless of input; T5 produces body-grounded suggestions.

 ---

 ## 4. Dataset

-**AESLC — Annotated Enron Subject Line Corpus** — ~17,000 real email body/subject pairs from the Enron dataset, annotated for clean subject line alignment.
+**AESLC — Annotated Enron Subject Line Corpus** — ~17,000 real email body/subject pairs from the Enron dataset, professionally annotated for clean subject line alignment.

 ```python
 from datasets import load_dataset